Permaculture Principles in an Urban Permaculture Apartment

 An element is, for example, a worm bin.
 Its function would be to provide fertilizer.

-The worm bin can be supported by many functions such as feeding the worm bin with garden waste, food scraps from your kitchen, or even water from your fish tank.
+Many functions can support the worm bin, such as feeding it with garden waste, food scraps from your kitchen, or even water from your fish tank.

 This is part of your permaculture project that turns separate elements into a connective ecosystem in your apartment.